 - 1. An undergraduate grade point average of at least 3.0 from an accredited institution. - 2.
-Official transcripts sent to the Director of Graduate Studies from your undergraduate institution as well as transcripts from any graduate level course that you would like to have considered for transfer into the program. - 3.
-Resume. - 4.
+Official transcripts sent to the Dean for Online, Graduate, and Partner Programs from your undergraduate institution as well as transcripts from any graduate level course that you would like to have considered for transfer into the program. - 3.
+Resume - 4.
 A recommendation form completed by your administrator or supervisor. - 5.
 Completion of 24 hours of undergraduate coursework in sport management, physical education, education, business, or psychology or 500 hours of direct coaching, teaching, or related supervisory experience (e.g., camp counseling). - 6.
 Applicants for whom English is a second language must have an adequate command of English as demonstrated by their performance on the Test of English as a Foreign Language (TOEFL).
 Institutional code is 6171 and the department code is 3101.